nttcom/ksot-website/content/en/docs/Concepts/_index.md

 ## Data Management with GitHub

 K-SOT provides data management via GitHub for network device configurations.
-It is intended to be a single source of truth (SSoT) that can be trusted by declaratively describing the configuration of the entire network and versioning it in a GitHub repository
+It is intended to be a single source of truth (SSoT) that can be trusted by declaratively describing the configuration of the entire network and versioning it in a GitHub repository.

 ## Components of K-SOT